Skip to main content

-The 11 Deadly Sins of Search Engine Optimization
+The 11 Deadly Sins of SEO Revealed

 SEO is a multi-layered process that blends the structuring of data with providing information to searchers.
 At a baseline, the concept is very simple.
 Find what people are searching for and answer their questions with original, well-formed content.